 Shipping artwork requires extra planning and care, compared to shipping typical, non-fragile items.

 Framed paintings can be larger in size, heavier, and can be fragile if glass is part of the frame.
-This makes shipping costly and will take more time to prepare than an unframed painting.
+This makes shipping costs and will take more time to prepare than an unframed painting.

 Another thing to keep in mind is that some couriers have restrictions on the size of your packaging.
-It's good to know beforehand what the courier size restrictions are to ensure that the company can actually ship your art.
+It's good to know beforehand the courier size restrictions to ensure that the company can actually ship your art.